 Tybee Island Ghosts……

-After researching the history of Tybee’s Lazaretto Creek some years ago, I wrote an article called, “A Lazaretto Primer,” … also wrote a song that incorporates an interpretation of that history.
+After researching the history of Tybee’s Lazaretto Creek some years ago, I wrote an article for The Tybee Times called, “A Lazaretto Primer,” … also wrote a poem that later became a song which incorporates an interpretation of that history.

 I don’t presume to know any particulars besides what’s written here, and of course there may be others on Tybee and elsewhere who can add more accurate details.

 Some have labeled the following tale a “ghost story.”
 I agree, for as the bitter cold of Ohio’s winter in 2001 piled snow high outside our basement windows, I had what some might describe as a ‘visitation.’
 The encounter caught me off guard, and whatever happened, it cured my writer’s block once and for all.
 Never again will I put off writing when such inspiration calls.